nullxbit/crypto-investigation/README.md

 ## Contributing

 CryptoLabs is currently in closed beta.
-External contributions are not open yet, but we plan to open selected modules (e.g., visualization, API wrappers) for the community.

 ---